haileycoop/nightsong/content/PF2E SRD/Bestiary/bestiary-1/razorworm.md

 abilityMods: [7, 2, 5, -3, 1, -2]

 abilities_mid:
+  - name: "Razing Attacks"
+    desc: "All of the Razorworm's attacks have the razing trait: whenever you deal damage to an object (including shields and animated objects), structure, or vehicle with a razing weapon, the object takes an amount of additional damage equal to double the number of weapon damage dice."
   - name: "Razor Skin"
     desc: " ([[aura]], [[evocation]], [[slashing]], [[primal]]);  5 feet.
 A creature that starts its turn in the aura takes 1d6 (1d6) slashing damage.
 Any creature that hits a remorhaz with a melee [[Strike]] within the aura must succeed on a DC 19 Reflex save or take 2d6 (2d6) slashing damage."
 abilities_bot: